Protesters rally at Supreme Court as justices hear landmark abortion case - NewsBreak

 “I believe there are too many options to abortions and that life is the choice,” she said.

-But Nisha Verma, an obstetrician-gynecologist at Emory University in Atlanta, said that much of the abortion care she provides her patients is due to medical complications experienced during a pregnancy, and an abortion becomes necessary.
+But Dr. Nisha Verma, an obstetrician-gynecologist at Atlanta’s Emory University said that much of the abortion care she provides her patients is due to medical complications experienced during a pregnancy, and an abortion becomes necessary.

 “I take care of patients every day that they don’t find out until their second trimester ultrasound that their baby has a terrible genetic anomaly that is going to be lethal, and they need an abortion,” she said.